danielgross/localpilot/README.md

 ## Caveat FAQ

 **Is the code as good as GitHub Copilot?**

 For simple line completions yes.
-For simple function completions, yes.
+For simple function completions, mostly.
 For complex functions... maybe.

 **Is it as fast as GitHub Copilot?**

 On my Macbook Pro with an Apple M2 Max, the 7b models are roughly as fast.
 The 34b models are not.
 Please consider this repo a demonstration of a very inefficient implementation.
 I'm sure we can make it faster; please do submit a pull request if you'd like to help.
 For example, I think we need debouncer because sometimes llama.cpp/GGML isn't fast at interrupting itself when a newer request comes in.

 **Can this be packaged as a simple Mac app?**

 Yes!, I'm sure it can be, I just haven't had the time.

 **Is it good?**

 Only if your network is bad.
 I don't think it's competitive if you have fast Internet.
 But it sure is awesome on airplanes and while tethering!